RAXAI/Image-Genre-Classification/README.md

 Please read the report to have complete understanding of the project

-THe notebooks for the VGG16 and AlexNet model are also provided.
+The notebooks for the VGG16 and AlexNet model are also provided.